- We’re taught to fear eating fat

 1. monounsaturated fats: avocado, nuts, olives and natural peanut butter, etc.

-However as long as you choose natural, whole food options rather than processed, keep your choices varied and eat balanced meals (see Questions #1 to #3 above!) then saturated fat can be a healthy option.
+However as long as you choose natural, whole food options rather than processed, keep your choices varied and eat balanced meals (see Eating fat questions #1 to #3 above!) then saturated fat can be a healthy option.
 Saturated fats are mainly found in animal products like cheese, milk and meat.

 The typical Western diet—filled with fried, processed food, packaged meals, and sugary snacks—is leading to higher rates of obesity and illness.
 Eating less manufactured and industrially-processed food and more “real,” natural food—fresh from the ground, the ocean, or small, local farms—is a sound place to start for all your food choices, including dietary fats.

 Trans fats are considered “bad” fats.
-They’re found in commercially-baked goods (instead bake cookies, cheese cake and other desserts from scratch!), packaged snack foods like crackers, pre-mixed products like cake mix, fried food like french fries, etc.
+They’re found in commercially-baked goods, packaged snack foods like crackers, pre-mixed products like cake mix, fried food like french fries, etc.

 Once you’ve normalized your relationship with food, and you want to go the extra step to choose even healthier options, here’s a link to an article that has more whole food suggestions for saturated fat.